Berlin ER: Filming

 The cast took ER internships or training in order to learn the various attitudes and skills displayed by emergency room workers.
 The extras included real nurses and hospital staff, and a medical advisor was on set to ensure accuracy.

-Filming for Berlin ER began in the fall of 2024, on location at the SEZ in Berlin, a former East German sports and recreation center.
-The filming for the first series wrapped in December 2024.
+Filming for the first series of Berlin ER began in the fall of 2024, on location at the SEZ in Berlin, a former East German sports and recreation center, and wrapped in December 2024..
+Filming for the second series took place in the winter of the following year.

 Release

 The first series released episodes on Apple TV+ beginning on February 26, 2025, available on the platform worldwide.
 One episode a week was released on Wednesdays after the initial two-episode drop, with the series finale airing on April 9, 2025.
-In German-speaking territories, the show will also become available on ZDFneo after one year of the series' premiere.
+Originally, it was planned that the show would become available on the free streaming service ZDFneo after one year of the series' premiere, but this was later postponed to November 2026.

 Reception

 Critical Response

-The review aggregator website Rotten Tomatoes reported a 100% approval rating based on 6 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 100% approval rating based on 7 critic reviews.
 Media reviews echoed this positive reception, with comparisons being drawn to shows such as Succession, M*A*SH*, ER, and The Pitt.
 However, some reviews draw a distinction between Berlin ER and these shows, citing its moments of humor, unique intensity, and messy authenticity in the landscape of German television.
 Additionally, the show's choice to focus on overarching plot and social analysis rather than a "case-of-the-week" approach is lauded as a unique take on the medical drama genre.
 Reviews praised the authentic feel of the series, and its accurate representation of the emotional turmoil of working in a high-pressure emergency room.
 The performances of the cast, as well as the choice of the casting department to select previously relatively unknown talent, was also seen as favorable.
+Berlin ER appeared on Die Zeit's list of 2025's best television series, with praise given to its gritty aesthetic.